ipfs/specs/merkledag/ipld.md

 ### What is a _merkle-path_?

+A merkle-path is a unix-style path (e.g. `/a/b/c/d`) which initially dereferences through a _merkle-link_ and allows access of elements of the referenced node and other nodes transitively.

+There is no single merkle-path, but there are two:

+- merkle-path for filesystems: this is a merkle-path that is designed to be used in the context of filesystems (that also includes network protocols such as HTTP or FTP).
+Their idea is to be as close as possible to the traditional filesystem semantic
+- merkle-path for IPLD: this is a merkle-path that can be used to access more elements of the IPLD data model (specifically: link properties) but that doesn't fit within the traditional filesystem model.

+When you use a merkle path, make sure of which one you use.
+Command line tools are encouraged to allow switching between the two flavors using a switch.

+### Filesystem merkle-path

-A _merkle-path_ is a unix-style path (e.g. `/a/b/c/d`) which initially dereferences through a _merkle-link_ and then follows _named merkle-links_ in the intermediate objects.
+A _filesystem merkle-path_ is a unix-style path which initially dereferences through a _merkle-link_ and then follows _named merkle-links_ in the intermediate objects.
 Following a name means looking into the object, finding the _name_ and resolving the associated _merkle-link_.

 For example, suppose we have this _merkle-path_: